stepf/dotfiles/README.md

 ## Installation

 Beware: No smart simlink management.
-I use these scripts to quickly bootstrap my dev machines running macOS or Ubuntu.
+I use these scripts to quickly bootstrap my dev setup running on macOS.

 ```bash
 .